Advertising and Promotion

 - How to get tickets, how to find out more information, how much does it cost

-When a project is ready to print, the graphic designer will ask you to proofread and approve the final version.
+When a project is ready to print, you are expected to proofread and approve the final version.
 There is nothing worse than finding typos or misinformation after hundreds of copies have been made.
 In addition, you can save yourself time and stress by editing your basic information before starting the design process.

-In almost every case, the graphic designer will use the exact wording you provide, so making sure that it sounds the way you want in advance is always a good idea.
+In almost every case, the Graphic Arts Service will use the exact wording you provide, so making sure that it sounds the way you want in advance is always a good idea.

 SA-funded organizations need to include a statement regarding their status as being SA-funded.
 Insert the organization’s name into this sentence: "[Parent Organization] is SA-funded."
 This statement should appear in 10 to 12 point font.